-IT scanner on Sandalwood: IT sleuths grill KGF actor Yash, Puneeth Rajkumar's auditor
+IT scanner on Sandalwood: IT sleuths seize 'KGF' actor Yash's mobile phone

 Bengaluru, Jan 4: Income tax sleuths continued raids at the residences of prominent Kannada film industry actors and producers for the second day on Friday.